vaarn/vaarn.github.io/referee-rules.md

 **Damage:** This indicates the number of attacks a monster can make per round, and the damage dice rolled for each.

 **Morale:** Monsters and NPCs all have a morale bonus, usually between 1 and 10.
 When they face more danger than they were expecting, the referee will make a **morale roll** by rolling d20 and adding the NPC's morale bonus.
-If the result **does not exceed 15**, the NPC will attempt the flee, hide, or parley.
+If the result **does not exceed 15**, the NPC will attempt to flee, hide, or parley.
 Morale rolls can be triggered by defeating half of an enemy group, defeating a group's leader, or reducing a lone enemy to half HP.
 Other effects may trigger a morale roll at the referee's discretion.

 ## Monster Types
 **Biological:** A living creature, made from flesh and blood.
 No unusual resistances or weaknesses.